 Take care of your physical health.
 Exercise, even gentle walking, is a great way to discover a new destination.
 Nutrient packed fruits and vegetables will fuel your body and warm your heart when you pick them up at a local market or learn about them in a regional cooking class.

 Make technology work for you.
-There’s a great selection of apps that can help with guided meditation, monitoring sleep, and scheduling medication.
+There’s a great selection of options that can help with guided meditation, monitoring sleep, and scheduling medication.
 They’re great for keeping calm and on track no matter what time zone you’re in.

 Stay grounded and keep in touch.
 Social media is perfect for keeping up with your casual friends, but for those closest with you, you’ll want a more personal touch.
-Skype is great for face to face conversations and, for the ultimate souvenir, send long, hand written letters.
+Skype is great for face to face conversations and, for the ultimate souvenir, send long, handwritten letters.

 The new connections and perspectives you gain from travel can greatly enhance your life and your health.
 Here’s to having every trip be as healthy and happy as possible!